 Acute bronchitis/bronchiolitis almost always gets better on its own; therefore, individuals without other health problems should not be prescribed an antibiotic.
 Ensuring the appropriate use of antibiotics for individuals with acute bronchitis/bronchiolitis will help them avoid harmful side-effects and possible resistance to antibiotics over time.
-Antibiotic resistance is a major health concern in the United States, with 2.8 antibiotic-resistant infections and 35,000 deaths occurring annually.
+Antibiotic resistance is a major health concern in the United States, with 2.8 million antibiotic-resistant infections and 35,000 deaths occurring annually.
 1

 Avoidance of Antibiotic Treatment for Acute Bronchitis/Bronchiolitis

 This State of Healthcare Quality Report classifies health plans differently than NCQA’s Quality Compass.
 HMO corresponds to All LOBs (excluding PPO and EPO) within Quality Compass.
 PPO corresponds to PPO and EPO within Quality Compass.